Sakshi7717/MoEngage_Brewery_Application/README.md

 #Brewery Application Project

+Front-end    : HTML, CSS, JAVASCRIPT AND BOOTSTRAP.

+Backend      : PHP.

+Database Name: MySQL Workbench.

-This is a Brewery Application Project Brewery data will stored in database.
+This is a Brewery Application Project, Brewery data will stored in database.